AaltoSciComp/scicomp-docs/scicomp/hybrid-events.rst

 - Audio is the most important part and will most often go wrong.
-Make sure you use microphones well, don't count on room mics, do an audio check before, ask audience if it is good and make sure they tell you early if things get worse
+Make sure you use microphones well, don't count on room mics, do an audio check before, ask audience if it is good and make sure they tell you early if things get worse.

 Feedback and interaction
 ~~~~~~~~~~~~~~~~~~~~~~~~